 Training and Employment Guidance Letter No. 10-09, issued November 10, 2009, and titled “Implementing Priority of Service for Veterans and Eligible Spouses in All Qualified Job Training Programs Funded in Whole or in Part by the U.S. Department of Labor (DOL)”

 Training and Employment Guidance Letter No. 03-24, issued August 13, 2024, and titled “Jobs for Veterans’ State Grants (JVSG) Program Reforms and Roles and Responsibilities of American Job Center (AJC) Staff Serving Veterans”

+Veterans’ Program Letter 01-26, issued December 9, 2025, and titled “Coordinating and Delivering Employment Services to U.S. Department of Veterans Affairs Veteran Readiness and Employment Participants”

 Veterans’ Program Letter 05-24, issued April 25, 2024, and titled “Jobs for Veterans State Grants Staff Roles and Responsibilities and Coordination with Workforce Innovation and Opportunity Act Services to Veterans”

 Veterans’ Program Letter 07-09, issued November 10, 2009, and titled “Implementing Priority of Service for Veterans and Eligible Spouses in all Qualified Job Training Programs Funded in Whole or in Part by the U.S. Department of Labor”

+Grant Officer’s Memorandum No. 03-26, issued April 27, 2026, and titled “New Jobs for Veteran State Grants Eligible Populations: Surviving Spouses.

 WD Letter 01-21, Change 1, issued March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members—Update”